Throw a Monster Mash Halloween themed party that’s family friendly and perfect for kids.

 I saw these Eyeball Cookies and had to make some for our Monster Mash.

 Add cake mix, eggs and oil to a mixing bowl and mix until smooth.
 Dough will be very thick.
 Divide into three separate bowls and add food coloring.
 I made orange, green and purple cookies.
 Roll into balls and bake at 350 for 8 minutes, or until no longer shiny.
-Immediately press candy eyes into tops of cookies.
+Immediately press candy eyes into tops of cookies while the cookies are still hot.

 We set up a station for the party guests to make monster costumes for the PEEPS!

-I bought a special pack of Halloween PEEPS at Target and a can of Betty Crocker Frosting.
+I bought a special pack of Halloween PEEPS at Target and a can of frosting.

 They were in the seasonal aisle with all the other baking goodies.